chaitanyasugathan/Cybersecurity/CloudSecurity/README.md

    1. Open the file with `nano /etc/ansible/ansible.cfg` and scroll down to the ***remote_user*** option.
    2. Uncomment the ***remote_user*** line and replace root with your admin username using this format: -\
      `remote_user = <user-name-for-web-VMs>`
-- Run the playbook with command `ansible-playbook installdvwa-playbook.yml` and navigate to url ***http://23.100.42.201:80/*** to check that the installation worked as expected.
-(Here 23.100.42.201 is the Load Balancer Public IP).
-You should be getting the below shown webpage.
+- Run the playbook with command `ansible-playbook installdvwa-playbook.yml` and navigate to url ***http://23.100.42.201:80/*** to check that the installation worked as expected. *(Here 23.100.42.201 is the Load Balancer Public IP)* You should be getting the below shown webpage.

 <br />